craftingcity/The-Known-World/An Ode to My Love.md

 Thankfully, she was of the former.

 She wouldn't tell anyone outright, but she was on the hunt.
-At which end, she couldn't care less, but she was looking.
+She was looking.
 Waiting.
 Seeking a trail, a sign, an opportunity to finally slake that gnawing hunger she has always had and never named.

 And wait she did.
 Drinking, smoking, and drinking some more.
-Acting confident, knowledgeable, and always aloof.
-Mystery is her greatest shield, obfuscation is her most trusted ally.
+Acting.
+Confident, Capable, but always Aloof.
+Mystery is her greatest shield, Obfuscation acts as her most trusted ally.

+But... somehow...

 Somehow, she's spotted first.
-Somehow, docile and sweet, the P
+Somehow, docile and sweet, the Prey she hunts - this Mouse, sitting alone by the fire - bares her teeth and reveals herself.

+She is smart.
+Observant.
+It shows in her eyes and her words.
+More stealthy, too, disguising herself so.
+Strong.
+She holds herself as such, and she claims the space around her with ease.
+The others barely notice.
+Beautiful, in every sense of the word.

+And the Predator became the Prey.
+For a moment, she felt it.
+The freedom.

 And then she sees it.
 It's vile, even - but it is an opportunity.
 A challenge.
 A fight, one she would happily take, and would be happier to win.